michalmichael67/Final_project/README.md

 5. Decision Tree Model

 #### Feature Selection
-Following features were used : Open, PrevHigh, PrevLow, PrevClose.
+Following features were used: Open, PrevHigh, PrevLow, PrevClose.
 The features were chosen because they could improve the accuracy and help predict the directional outcome of the index.
 We determined that the easiest way to predict a closing value would be by using the range of values from previous day, and one's baseline from the current day.
 We tried other feature combinations, but ultimately these four proved to have highest accuracy.

 #### Train Test Split
 We used sklearn.modle_selection library to split our data into testing and training set.
 And we used Oversampling and Undersampling models to reduce slight imbalance in the initial up/down.